-- · 2004: degree in Finance and Credit from the Financial University under the Government of the Russian Federation. - 2003: broker / dealer firm executive / comptroller / specialist qualification from the Federal Commission for the Securities Market.
+2004: degree in Finance and Credit from the Financial University under the Government of the Russian Federation.

+2003: broker / dealer firm executive / comptroller / specialist qualification from the Federal Commission for the Securities Market.

-· CFO at Limited Liability Company ROSSIUM Concern
+CFO at Limited Liability Company ROSSIUM Concern

-Stake in the bank's charter capital and percentage of ordinary shares held in the bank:
+Stake in the bank's charter capital and percentage of ordinary shares held in the bank: Stake in the bank's charter capital: 0.00229%.

-- · Stake in the bank's charter capital: 0.00229%. - Percentage of ordinary shares held in the bank: 0.00229%.
+Percentage of ordinary shares held in the bank: 0.00229%.

-Executive Director, member of the Supervisory Board, Chairman of the Management Board
+Executive Director, member of the Supervisory Board, Chairman of the Management Board Member of the Strategy and Capital Markets Committee

-- 2005: degree in Finance and Credit from the Finance Academy under the Government of the Russian Federation. - 2007: course Budgeting and Financial Planning in Commercial Banks at the Association of Russian Banks' Institute of Banking Business.
+2005: degree in Finance and Credit from the Finance Academy under the Government of the Russian Federation.

+2007: course Budgeting and Financial Planning in Commercial Banks at the Association of Russian Banks' Institute of Banking Business.